lgbrownjr/ser2bt-bridge/README.md

 ---
 **NOTE**

-Do Not forget the fact that you changed the password and hostname of your *bridge*!
+Do Not forget that you just changed the password and hostname of your *bridge*!

 ---